almerrifield/ClimSIPS/readme.md

 ClimSIPS is a selection protocol designed to select subsets of CMIP5 or CMIP6 models for downstream applications.
 Results are presented in a ternary contour plot to illustrate how ascribing different levels of priority to performance, independence, and spread affects subset composition.

+## Required input data
 The package imports performance, independence, and spread predictors.
 For the European case studies example, predictors are available here: https://www.research-collection.ethz.ch/handle/20.500.11850/599312.

+To run the analyis, download the data from the archive above and put it into the folder `data` in the

 Metrics are computed from the predictors and formatted for use in the selection step.
 Metrics are plotted for user edification:
 	- model performance, in order from highest performing (closest to observations) to lowest performing